Martian01/openTeamOneServer/README.md

 Open Team One Server is a backend component to support the communication function of SAP Team One mobile apps.
 At this point in time the software is ready to be used productively.

+## Quick Guide for the Impatient

+Create two environment variables LOCAL_MARIADB_DATA_DIRECTORY and LOCAL_OPEN_TEAM_ONE_DIRECTORY pointing to two empty directories.
+Next, from inside the repository directory, call

+	docker-compose up -d

+A fully persisted server is now available under the URL http://localhost:8080.

 ## Scope

 Open Team One Server aimes to provide a simple and functional solution of high performance for those needing a communication server under their own control - in terms of source code and operations.
 Instead of re-inventing the wheel we use freely available mobile clients, namely the SAP Team One mobile apps that are available for multiple platforms.